hanabi/hanabi.github.io/README.md

 * When performing a *Layered Finesse* with a *Lie Component*, it is important to wait until the last moment to give the *Fix Clue*.
 This is because after recieving the *Fix Clue*, the player will not play any more blind cards.
 * Thus, you should first wait for all of the "good" blind cards to play, and THEN give the *Fix Clue*.

-### The Trash Push Prompt/Finesse

-* If you see that a player *Trash Pushes* an unplayable one-away card, it is a signal to you that you have the connecting card.
-* If possible, you should allow for the possibility of a *Reverse Trash Push Prompt/Finesse*.
-Whether this is the correct thing to do or not is contextual on the pacing of the game and historical game state.
-  * Allowing for a *Reverse Trash Push Finesse* also has the advantage of potentially causing *Hesitation Blind Plays*, which can be advantageous to the team.

 ### The Lost Tempo Priority Finesse

 * When a player has a choice between two playable cards to play, they always choose the card that leads towards someone else's hand.
 So, when a player does not do this, it is very strange.